Skip to content

 Tip

-If the user has already deployed the Original Edition of Func, they can directly re-download and install the GSE Edition.
+If the user has already deployed the Original Edition Func, they can directly re-download and install according to the GSE Edition.

-• After installation, create a new connector, select the type as Guance, and configure the workspace's API Key ID and API Key in the connector.
+• After installation is complete, create a new connector.
+Select the type as Guance, and configure the workspace's API Key ID and API Key into the connector.

 2. Script Installation

-Here, assume that you need to collect Alibaba Cloud monitoring data and write it to Guance.
+Here, it is assumed that Alibaba Cloud monitoring data needs to be collected and written to Guance.

 Tip

-Please prepare the Alibaba Cloud AK with the required permissions in advance (for simplicity, you can directly grant global read-only permissions ReadOnlyAccess).
+Please prepare the qualified Alibaba Cloud AK in advance (for simplicity, you can directly grant the global read-only permission ReadOnlyAccess).

-To synchronize cloud resource monitoring data, we generally need to install two scripts: one for collecting basic information of the corresponding cloud assets, and another for collecting cloud monitoring information.
+To synchronize monitoring data for cloud resources, we generally need to install two scripts: one for collecting basic information about the corresponding cloud assets, and one for collecting cloud monitoring information.

 If you need to collect corresponding logs, you also need to enable the corresponding log collection script.
 If you need to collect bills, you need to enable the cloud bill collection script.

-Taking Alibaba Cloud ECS collection as an example, in "Management / Script Market", click and install the corresponding script packages in sequence:
+Taking Alibaba Cloud ECS collection as an example, go to "Management / Script Market" and click to install the corresponding script packages in order:

 After clicking [Install], enter the corresponding parameters: Alibaba Cloud AK, Alibaba Cloud account name.

-Click [Deploy Startup Script], and the system will automatically create the Startup script set and configure the corresponding startup scripts.
+Click [Deploy Startup Script].
+The system will automatically create the Startup script set and automatically configure the corresponding startup scripts.

-Additionally, in "Management / Scheduled Tasks (Old Version: Automatic Trigger Configuration)", you can see the corresponding scheduled tasks (Old Version: Automatic Trigger Configuration).
-Click [Execute] to immediately execute once without waiting for the scheduled time.
-After a while, you can view the execution task records and corresponding logs.
+Furthermore, you can see the corresponding scheduled tasks (old version: automatic trigger configurations) in "Management / Scheduled Tasks (Old: Automatic Trigger Configurations)".
+Click [Execute] to run it immediately once without waiting for the scheduled time.
+Wait a moment, and you can check the execution task records and corresponding logs.

-1. In "Management / Scheduled Tasks (Old Version: Automatic Trigger Configuration)", confirm whether the corresponding tasks have the corresponding scheduled tasks (Old Version: Automatic Trigger Configuration).
-At the same time, you can view the corresponding task records and logs to check for any exceptions.
+1. In "Management / Scheduled Tasks (Old: Automatic Trigger Configurations)", confirm whether the corresponding task exists in the scheduled tasks (old: automatic trigger configurations).
+You can also check the corresponding task records and logs to see if there are any exceptions.

-2. In the Guance platform, check whether asset information exists in "Infrastructure / Custom".
+2. On the Guance platform, check in "Infrastructure / Custom" to see if asset information exists.

-3. In the Guance platform, check whether there is corresponding monitoring data in "Metrics".
+3. On the Guance platform, check in "Metrics" to see if there is corresponding monitoring data.

 The following is a step-by-step explanation of the code in this example.

-To use the scripts provided by the script market normally, after installing the script package, you need to introduce these components through the import method.
+In order to use the scripts provided by the script market normally, after installing the script package, these components need to be introduced via import.

 from integration_core__runner import Runner